amaclean2/famepick/README.md

 Some things to keep in mind:

 * Locked tasks cannot have their completion status toggled
-* Tasks remain locked until all of their dependencies have been completed
+* Tasks remain locked until **all of their dependencies** have been completed
 * Your implementation should resemble the above UI designs and have high UI fidelity.
-* **Please don't introduce any new dependencies**, React and javaScript should have everything you need natively to complete the challenge
+* **Please don't introduce any new dependencies**, React and JavaScript should have everything you need natively to complete the challenge
 * We value well structured code and clean coding style that follows best practices